 A. Most working-age patients pay 30% at the counter.
 Reduced shares apply by age/income, and high monthly costs are capped via the High-Cost Medical Expense Benefit.

-A. Pay the full amount that day and later bring your card and receipt to claim the insured-rate refund.
+A. Pay the full amount that day and later bring your card or Certificate of Eligibility and the receipt to claim the insured-rate refund.

 A. Most prescriptions are covered.
 Doctors issue a paper prescription that you fill at an outside pharmacy (yakkyoku).
 In many cases, prescriptions are valid for four days including the issue date.